Minor Overview and Requirements

 The Minor’s Health Equity Track, launched in Spring 2019, affords interested students the opportunity to explore the social causes and consequences of inequalities in life expectancy, health outcomes, health-promoting behaviors, and access to health care.
 As with the general Minor in Inequality Studies, the Health Equity Track is open to any student in any major, and offers excellent preparation for students who are interested in careers in medicine, public health, social science research, or public policy.

-An interdisciplinary program, the Minor in Inequality Studies is open to students in all Cornell undergraduate colleges and can be completed in conjunction almost any major by completing six required courses.
+An interdisciplinary program, the Minor in Inequality Studies is open to students in all Cornell undergraduate colleges and can be completed in conjunction with almost any major by completing six required courses.

 Health Equity Track